MarkusG/setter/notes.md

 4. something else to determine count and shape
 5. Or perhaps just use Hough Ballard with a template for every card
  * This will probably be extremely slow, as we'd have to check against a template for all 81 cards in the game
-6. Or we use a generalized contour detector to pick out the shapes
- * If shapes have distinct enough areas, we can use contour area to distinguish them
-  * This would fail if the cards were of different sizes in the image (e.g. if the cards were to be held at different distances from the camera).
-Let's decide to assume that they won't be and not care.

 Card outline detection: